fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------

-### Digit-Doubles Box View
+### Digit-Doubles/Triples Box View

-* Digit-Doubles highlighted in Red.
+* Aligned Box-Digit-Doubles (pointing-pairs), and Triples (pointing triples) are colored Red.
-* Removable like digits aligned with box-pairs (pointing-pairs) are highlighted (Cyan).
+* Removable digits aligned with pointing-pairs or pointing-triples are Cyan.

 -----------------------------------------------------------------------------------------------------

 ### Digit-Doubles Row/Col View

-* Digit-Doubles highlighted in Red.
+* Aligned Digit-Doubles highlighted in Red.
-* If a double occurs within a box, then other like digits in that box are removable and highlighted (Cyan).
+* If a double occurs within a box, then other like digits in that box are removable (Cyan).
-* You might also notice Xwing variants not handled by Xwing-view.
+* Occasionally this view might allow you to notice Xwing variants not handled by Xwing-view.

 -----------------------------------------------------------------------------------------------------